 My phone has perfect LTE, why does my Fi collar not find a signal?

 While your cell phone may have a strong LTE signal, it is significantly larger in size (which means there is more room for a larger antenna) than the Fi Collar and typically has to be charged everyday.

 At Fi, we're balancing a sleek design your dog can comfortably wear everyday, and a long lasting battery, to ensure we can pick up a signal when it is available.
 The reality is that if your dog escapes - especially if it is in a rural area or in the woods - he will likely walk through areas with very poor coverage, and areas with perfect coverage.

 The best way to truly understand GPS coverage in your area is to do some testing, and we've built a function just for that!
 To test GPS:

 - Go outside, GPS/LTE will not be accurate indoors.

 - Open your Fi App

 - Ensure your pup's Fi collar is connected to your mobile device.
-From your pup's pet card you will see:

 - For trouble shooting mobile connectivity see: How to improve Fi App Mobile Connectivity